johnno1962/injectionforxcode/README.md

 On OS X remember to have your entitlements include "Allow outgoing connections".

-### Using Injection with Xcode 5
+### Using Injection with Xcode 4/5

+The same plugin build can be used safely on Xcode 4 or 5.
+Xcode 5.1 however, no longer supports building for garbage collection which is required by Xcode 4.
+So, if you still need to use it with Xcode 4 you will need to use Xcode versions up to 5.0.2 to build it and change the change the GC_ENABLE_OBJC_GC to "supported".
+For Xcode 5.0+ you can simply build off github.

-The same plugin build can now be used safely on Xcode 4 or 5.
-If, however you see the following message when you restart Xcode5, use "Activity Monitor" to kill off any "ibtoold" daemon processes running that Xcode5 forks off and then restart.
+If you see the following message when you restart Xcode5, use "Activity Monitor" to kill off any "ibtoold" daemon processes running that Xcode5 forks off and then restart.

 ![Icon](http://injectionforxcode.johnholdsworth.com/socket.png)

-If you are using Injection to develop an OSX application you may need a "Run Script, Build Phase" of "rm -rf $CODESIGNING_FOLDER_PATH/Contents/MacOS/InjectionBundle*".
+If you are using Injection to develop an OS X application you may need a "Run Script, Build Phase" of  "rm -rf $CODESIGNING_FOLDER_PATH/Contents/MacOS/InjectionBundle*".

 ## JetBrains AppCode IDE Support